hlathery/Virtual-Ecosystem/v2_manual_test_results.md

 # User prey and predators
 When a user sees that the nourishment of biome 1 (identified by biome_id) is dwindling and needs to see the status of each entity (plants, prey, predators) in that biome ecosystem, the user would start by calling `GET/eco/prey/{biome_id}` and `POST/eco/predators{biome_id}` to get an overview of that biome’s prey and predators.

 Say the user sees that the nourishment of the forest biome is low because they have over hunted the prey, leaving the amount of predators to decline as a result (as they are out of food).
 The user wants to raise the nourishment level to prevent the destruction and extinction of the biome (when nourishment = 0).
-The user would then call `POST eco/spawn_prey` and `POST eco/spawn_predator` specifying the biome in the request body.
+The user would then call `POST eco/spawn_entity` specifying the biome and entity type in the request body.
 Note that the user is limited to spawn a quantity of 10 (which provides a nourishment of 10, which maxes out at 100) per entity per decision year.

 # Testing Results
-## Step 1: Calling ‘POST/eco/prey/{biome_id}’
+## Step 1: Calling "POST/eco/prey/{biome_id}"
 1. curl -X 'GET' \
   'http://127.0.0.1:3000/eco/prey/1' \
   -H 'accept: application/json' \